fbpx

 Mon - Fri: 9AM - 7PM

 Most people have heard of BOTOX®.
+Botox is a popular cosmetic treatment known worldwide.

 BOTOX® is a trademark of a botulinum toxin product.
 This toxin is a prescription only medicine (POM) and is not legally allowed to be advertised.